 The University of Virginia was founded by Thomas Jefferson in 1819.
 Since then, it has been recognized as one of the top public universities in the country.
 Students are encouraged to gain practical experience through plenty of research opportunities and internships to accompany their classroom education.
 UVA is dedicated to ensuring that its students have all of the tools necessary to succeed in student life and prepare for their future career from help finding student housing University of Virginia students recommend to flu shots.

 With such a stellar reputation, UVA receives a large number of applications each year.
 In order to maintain its high levels of academic excellence, prospective students are required to provide evidence that they can fulfill the high standards.
 Check the admission admission website for deadlines for new freshmen and transfer students.
 When applying, students must provide SAT or ACT scores, one teacher and one counselor recommendation and your school transcript.
 UVA uses the Common Application to accept all necessary information and students will be evaluated with a holistic approach rather than an assessment based off of one specific criteria.

 There are plenty of UVA housing options available for students.
 While some students may choose to live in dorms because of the community feel and convenient locations, others can enjoy these same benefits off grounds.
-Luxury apartments in Charlottesville, VA such as The Standard in Charlottesville, allow students to remain close to grounds without having to live in cramped, crowded dorms.
+Luxury apartments in Charlottesville, VA such as The Standard at Charlottesville, allow students to remain close to grounds without having to live in cramped, crowded dorms.
 At The Standard, residents will also get to meet other students by playing foosball in the gameroom, challenging a neighbor to racquetball or studying together in our study lounges.